I supposed we’re all feeling a little Beyonce inspired, mother-loving, ass-kicking girl mode these days! And in the home, there’s no exception.

 I’m a pretty considerate spouse and mother.
 I look for ways to be helpful, or to make life a little easier for those around me.
 I make sure my husband’s special coffee thermos is clean before he heads off to work.
 I refill supplies of everything my family wants or needs: shampoo, toilet paper, snacks, seltzer.
 I make home cooked meals most nights.
 I leave nice notes.
 I sing them out of bed each morning when they sleep through an alarm (sing, YELL, don’t get caught up in semantics)!
 I fill the ice cube trays and make the coffee.
 I enjoy taking care of my family.

 I know what you’re thinking: “YOU ARE AMAZING, and living with you must be MAGICAL.”
 And that is accurate.
 However, I do have a few shortcomings.
 (Whaaaat?)
 I’ve come to realize that if my husband had these same shortcomings, it would be absolutely unacceptable.
-Like UNH-UH.
-Not-cool.
-Dick-move-unacceptable.
+Feel the wrath, unacceptable.

 ONE: HAIR IN THE DRAIN